department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-college-degree-program.md

 ### How do I get these benefits?

 You'll need to apply for benefits.
 The amount you get depends on which GI Bill program you use and which school you go to.
-We pay you at the end of each month for the hours you have spent training, and we give you a monthly housing allowance based on the location of the school.
+We pay you at the end of each month for the hours you've spent training, and we give you a monthly housing allowance based on the location of the school.
 [Apply for education benefits](/education/apply-for-education-benefits/).

-**Post-9/11 GI Bill:** For training offered at non-degree schools, we pay the in-state tuition and fees up to the national maximum.
+- **Post-9/11 GI Bill:** For training offered at non-degree schools, we pay the in-state tuition and fees up to the national maximum.

-**Other GI Bill programs:** We pay a monthly rate that depends on your specific program and your length of active service.
+- **Other GI Bill programs:** We pay a monthly rate that depends on your specific program and your length of active service.

 [View current payment rates](http://www.benefits.va.gov/gibill/resources/benefits_resources/rate_tables.asp).